Lutsk: Grand Duchy of Lithuania

 The town began to prosper during the period of Lithuanian rule.
-Prince Lubart (died 1384), son of Gediminas, erected Lubart's Castle as part of his fortification programme.
-From 1385, it was part of the Polish-Lithuanian union, yet it remained an object of Lithuanian-Polish rivalry.
-Polish King Władysław II Jagiełło appointed Polish starosts, brought in Dominican monks and staffed the Catholic bishopric, intending to connect it to the Polish Archdiocese of Lwów, while Lithuanian Duke Vytautas sought to diminish Polish influence and develop the city to become Lithuania's second capital after Vilnius.
-Vytautas invited colonists (mostly Jews, Tatars, and Crimean Karaites).
+Prince Lubart (died 1384), son of Gediminas, who ruled Lutsk starting from 1340, erected Lubart's Castle as part of his fortification programme.
+From 1385, the city was part of the Polish-Lithuanian union, yet it remained an object of Lithuanian-Polish rivalry.
+Polish King Władysław II Jagiełło appointed Polish starosts, brought in Dominican monks and staffed the Catholic bishopric, intending to connect it to the Polish Archdiocese of Lwów, while Lithuanian Duke Vytautas the Great sought to diminish Polish influence and develop the city to become Lithuania's second capital after Vilnius.
+Vytautas the Great invited colonists (mostly Jews, Tatars, and Crimean Karaites).
 In 1427 he transferred the Catholic bishopric from Volodymyr to Luchesk.
-Vytautas was the last monarch to use the title of "Duke of Volhynia" and to reside in Lubart's Castle.
+Vytautas the Great was the last monarch to use the title of "Duke of Volhynia" and to reside in Lubart's Castle.

 The town grew rapidly, and by the end of the 15th century, there were 19 Orthodox and two Catholic churches.
 It was the seat of two Christian bishops, one Catholic and one Orthodox.
 Because of that, the town was sometimes nicknamed "the Volhynian Rome."
 The cross symbol of Lutsk features the highest Lithuanian Presidential award, the Order of Vytautas the Great.

-In 1429 Lutsk was the meeting place selected for a conference of monarchs hosted by Władysław II Jagiełło and Sophia of Halshany to deal with the Tatar threat.
+In 1429 Lutsk was the meeting place selected for a conference of monarchs hosted by Władysław II Jagiełło, Sophia of Halshany, and Vytautas the Great to deal with the Tatar threat.
 Those invited to attend included Sigismund, King of Hungary and Bohemia; Grand Duke Vasili II of Russia; Eric of Pomerania, king of Denmark, Norway and Sweden; the Grand Master of the Livonian Order Zisse von Rutenberg; the Duke of Szczecin Casimir V; Dan II, the Hospodar of Wallachia; and Prince-electors of most of the countries of the Holy Roman Empire.
+Moreover, at the end of this 1429 congress Sigismund, King of Hungary and Bohemia, offered the Lithuanian Grand Duke Vytautas the Great to be coronated as the King of Lithuania and this way to restore the Kingdom of Lithuania.